Shanghai Huangpu River Cruise – Ultimate Guide

 • Some shorter sightseeing cruises leave from here

-• Consider combination tickets with other attractions
+• Consider travelling with other Shanghai popular attractions

 • Afternoon cruises often cost less than evening slots